 Select File> Import> Import Drawing (DWG, DXF) to launch the Import Drawing Wizard.

-Click the Next button to go to the Select File portion of the Import Drawing Assistant:
+Click Next or Continue to go to the Select File portion of the Import Drawing Assistant:

 Use the Browse button to browse to the DWG or DXF file's location on the computer, select it, and click on the Open button.